-Female Asian cockroaches have a lifetime reproductive potential for producing approximately four egg capsules (oothecae), each averaging 37 eggs.
-Immature nymphs take approximately 67 days to reach adulthood.
-Adult females then live an average of 104 days and adult males live an average of 49 days.
-Adult females produce their first egg capsule 13 days after adult eclosion, and can drop another 20 days later.
+A female Asian cockroach produces approximately four egg capsules (oothecae), each averaging 37 eggs, in her lifetime.
+Nymphs take approximately 67 days to reach adulthood.
+Adult females live an average of 104 days and adult males live an average of 49 days.
+Adult females produce their first egg capsule 13 days after eclosion, and can produce another 20 days later.
 Adults are abundant February through May and again August through September.
 Nymphs predominate May through August.

 Figure 8.
 Egg case (ootheca) of the Asian cockorach, Blattella asahinai Mizukubo.
 Photograph by R.W.
-Baldiwn, University of Florida.
+Baldwin, University of Florida.

-Control of Asian cockroaches is difficult due to their mobility and abundance of population sites.
-Traditional treatments using residual sprays inside and around the perimeter of a structure are ineffective due to numerous infestations in mulched and wooded areas.
+Control of Asian cockroaches is difficult due to their mobility and adaptability to various habitats.
+Traditional treatments using residual sprays inside and around the perimeter of a structure are ineffective due to infestations in mulched and wooded areas.
 Plus, adults enter homes through windows and doorways, avoiding areas typically treated for control of German cockroaches.
-Sodium vapor lamps for security lighting and yellow incandescent bulbs for porch lighting are both less attractive to adults and would thereby reduce attraction of adult insects to lighting near buildings.
-Although Asian cockroaches are susceptible to all pesticides, toxic pelletized baits scattered outdoors have provided the most reliable control.
+Sodium vapor lamps for security lighting and yellow incandescent bulbs for porch lighting are both less attractive to adults and reduce attraction of adult insects to lighting near buildings.
+Although Asian cockroaches are susceptible to many pesticides, toxic pelletized baits scattered outdoors have provided the most reliable control.

 - Appel AG.
 1997.
 Nonchemical approaches to cockroach control.
 Journal of Economic Entomology 14: 271-280.